pwbh/nyx/observer/README.md

    cargo run --bin observer -- -f <HOST>
    ```

-   You should have 1 Leader + even number of followers as a result for the recommened fault-tolerence.
+   You should have 1 Leader and even number of followers as a result for the recommened fault-tolerence.

 2. Once the Leader Observer is launched, brokers will find the Observer and will connect to it to star exchanging metadata,
    be aware of different states through the Observer, receive the partitions and elect leaders.
 Once connected, Observer prints a message stating that it is ready to receive commands and execute them.